Generic name: CERITINIB 150mg

 |QTc interval prolongation in combination with torsades de pointes or polymorphic ventricular tachycardia or signs/symptoms of serious arrhythmia||Permanently discontinue ZYKADIA.|

 |Persistent hyperglycemia greater than 250 mg/dL despite optimal anti-hyperglycemic therapy||Withhold until hyperglycemia is adequately controlled, then resume ZYKADIA at the next lower dosage.

 If adequate hyperglycemic control cannot be achieved with optimal medical management, discontinue ZYKADIA.

 |Bradycardia [see Warnings and Precautions (5.6)]|

 |Symptomatic bradycardia that is not life-threatening||Withhold until recovery to asymptomatic bradycardia or to a heart rate of 60 bpm or above, evaluate concomitant medications known to cause bradycardia.
 If bradycardia cannot be attributed to another drug, resume ZYKADIA at the next lower dosage.|

 |Clinically significant bradycardia requiring intervention or life-threatening bradycardia in patients taking a concomitant medication also known to cause bradycardia or a medication known to cause hypotension||Withhold until recovery to asymptomatic bradycardia or to a heart rate of 60 bpm or above.

-If the concomitant medication can be adjusted or discontinued, resume ZYKADIA with a 150 mg dose reduction, with frequent monitoring.
+If the concomitant medication can be adjusted or discontinued, resume ZYKADIA at the next lower dosage with frequent monitoring.

 |Life-threatening bradycardia in patients who are not taking a concomitant medication also known to cause bradycardia or known to cause hypotension||Permanently discontinue ZYKADIA.|